Ezaan-Hassan/Cybersecurity_Notes/Google_Cybersecurity/Module2_Notes.md

     - Software that secretly gathers user information without consent, often used to collect personal data such as passwords, credit card numbers, and browsing habits.
     - Spyware can also monitor user activity and send the collected data to the attacker.

-#### Social Engineering
+3. #### Social Engineering

-- **Definition**: Social engineering is a manipulation technique that exploits human psychology to gain confidential information, access, or valuables.
+- Social engineering is a manipulation technique that exploits human psychology to gain confidential information, access, or valuables.
 - **Common Types**:
   - **Social Media Phishing**:
     - Threat actors gather detailed information about targets from social media platforms to craft personalized attacks.